Belarus hockey official banned 5 years for political abuse

 Tsimanouskaya refused to board a flight to Belarus fearing for her safety and was given a humanitarian visa to stay in Poland.

 Baskov’s ban from national and world hockey includes the next two Winter Games, next February in Beijing and the 2026 Milan-Cortina Olympics in Italy.
-The ban expires in September 2026.
+He was also barred from the Tokyo Olympics by the IOC because of the allegations he faced.

-However, Baskov shows no sign of complying with the verdict, which he can challenge in an appeal to the Court of Arbitration for Sport.
+However, Baskov shows no sign of complying with the IIHF verdict, which he can challenge in an appeal to the Court of Arbitration for Sport.

 The Belarus Hockey Federation said Baskov would not step down and said the ruling was the result of “constantly increasing pressure of political forces on the IIHF.”